mswjs/node-match-path/README.md

 # `node-match-path`

-Matches a URL against the given path string.
+Matches a URL against the given path.

 ## Getting started